-The Men's BC Championship shall be a 6-day event in Chilliwack from January 10th-15th, 2023 consisting of 12 teams competing in a triple knockout preliminary round format and a 4-team page playoff format.
-The A and B qualifiers will advance to the 1V2 playoff game and the 2 C qualifiers will advance to the 3V4 playoff game.
+The Men's BC Championship shall be a 6-day event in Esquimalt from Jan.
+23-28, 2024 consisting of 12 teams competing in a 2 Pool Play Round Robin and a 6-team modified page playoff format.
+The top team in each pool will advance to the 1 vs 2 playoff game and the 2nd and 3rd place teams in each pool will advance to a cross over playoff game with the winning teams advancing to the 3V4 playoff game.
+There will be a maximum of one tie breaker per pool.
+Ties at the end of the preliminary round will be broken using the cumulative Last Stone Draw total.
 Games will be 10 ends in length, 38 minutes thinking time.
-The successful team will represent BC at the 2023 Brier, March 3-12th, 2023 in London, Ontario.
-The 12 teams shall qualify for the BC Championships and be seeded into the draw as follows:
+The successful team will represent BC at the 2024 Brier, March 1-10, 2024 in Regina, Sask.

+The 12 teams shall qualify for the BC Championships as follows: